extremeandy/AsyncResourcePool/README.md

 # AsyncResourcePool

-> Non-blocking, managed pool of re-usable resources, with a specified minimum and optional maximum number of resources, and optional expiry time for resources to be cleaned up if not used for a time.
+> Thread-safe, non-blocking, managed pool of re-usable resources, with a specified minimum and optional maximum number of resources, and optional expiry time for resources to be cleaned up if not used for a time.

 ## Installation